-[list element h)]
+[List element h)]

-An alarm preset can store any configuration parameters that affect the performance of the alarm system.
-One such configuration parameter can be the selection between auditory alarm signal sets.
-A particular set can then become active when a particular alarm preset is loaded.
-Users may find this capability helpful when defining alarm presets for equipment that is used in a variety of patient care areas.
-If operators can store alarm presets they can find this capability helpful to quickly configure alarm systems with the auditory alarm signals that they are most familiar with.
+An ALARM PRESET can store any configuration parameters that affect the performance of the ALARM SYSTEM.
+One such configuration parameter can be the selection between auditory ALARM SIGNAL sets.
+A particular set can then become active when a particular ALARM PRESET is loaded.
+RESPONSIBLE ORGANIZATIONS may find this capability helpful when defining ALARM PRESETS for equipment that is used in a variety of PATIENT care areas.
+If OPERATORS can store ALARM PRESETS they can find this capability helpful to quickly configure ALARM SYSTEMS with the auditory ALARM SIGNALS that they are most familiar with.

-[signals in case of failure]
+[Signals in case of failure]

 There are some failures, such as a power failure of the ALARM SYSTEM, which make it impossible for the ALARM SYSTEM to perform its intended function.
 In these cases, other means, such as a simple battery-backed tone generator, can be used to generate an ALARM SIGNAL to indicate such a TECHNICAL ALARM CONDITION.
-It would be best, if possible, for the ALARM SYSTEM to generate an auditory ALARM SIGNAL that complies with Table 203 and 204 and the "equipment failure or power down" melody from Annex EEE, but it is recognized that this can be impractical and that a non-standard auditory ALARM SIGNAL can be acceptable for this purpose.
+It would be best, if possible, for the ALARM SYSTEM to generate an auditory ALARM SIGNAL that complies with Table 3 and Table 4 and the "equipment failure or power down" melody from Annex F, but it is recognized that this can be impractical and that a non-standard auditory ALARM SIGNAL can be acceptable for this purpose.

 A power or ALARM SYSTEM failure auditory ALARM SIGNAL should be generated for at least 120 s.
-This is particularly important for LIFE-SUPPORTING EQUIPMENT or life-sustaining equipment where the loss of function without immediate OPERATOR action can lead to a hazardous situation for the PATIENT.
+This is particularly important for LIFE-SUPPORTING EQUIPMENT or life-sustaining equipment where the loss of function without immediate OPERATOR action can lead to a HAZARDOUS SITUATION for the PATIENT.
 Such a signal should also be considered for vital signs monitors to ensure that the OPERATORS are aware of the malfunction and can alter their clinical practice appropriately.

-Allowing the OPERATOR to select LATCHING versus NON-LATCHING ALARM SIGNALS other than those determined to be appropriate by the USER, can lead to hazards when a new OPERATOR becomes responsible for the equipment.
-See also AAA.201.6.
+Allowing the OPERATOR to select LATCHING versus NON-LATCHING ALARM SIGNALS other than those determined to be appropriate by the RESPONSIBLE ORGANIZATION, can lead to HAZARDS when a new OPERATOR becomes responsible for the equipment.
+See also the rationale for Subclause 6.7.

-AAA.201.3.3.2 Volume of auditory ALARM SIGNALS and INFORMATION SIGNALS
+Subclause 6.3.3.2 - Volume of auditory ALARM SIGNALS and INFORMATION SIGNALS